 With over 34 centuries of written records, Greek has the longest chronicled history of all the Indo-European family of languages.
-Greek has seen many changes throughout its rich history; the ‘Linear B’ is the ancient form, ‘Classical Greek’ is the renowned form used by the great ancient Greek writers and philosophers.
-It was at this time that the language divided in to 3 dominating dialects, Ionic, Doric and Aeolic which eventually morphed in to Attic, the form most used in classical Greek literature.
-It was during the reign of Alexander the Great that the Attic dialect was adapted and simplified to the Hellenistic Koiné language (also referred to as “common).
-The Middle Ages saw the appearance of Byzantine/Medieval Greek which dominated the Byzantine Empire until its fall in 1453 where the language broke into dialects once again.
+Greek has seen many changes throughout its rich history; from the ancient form known as ‘Linear B’ to the ‘Classical Greek’ used by the great ancient Greek writers and philosophers, through to the modern form of the language.
+During the Classical period, the language divided into three main dialects: Ionic, Doric and Aeolic, which eventually evolved into Attic – the form most used in classical Greek literature.
+It was during the reign of Alexander the Great that the Attic dialect was adapted and simplified to the Hellenistic Koiné language (also referred to as “common”).
+The Middle Ages saw the appearance of Byzantine/Medieval Greek which dominated the Byzantine Empire until its fall in 1453, when the language broke into dialects once again.

-Under its many rulerships Greece had lost its identity and a solution was needed to unify the country once more.
-An initial move was to formulate the Modern Language on the ancient principals.
+Under its many rulerships, Greece lost its identity, and a solution was needed to unify the country once more.
+An initial move was to formulate the modern language along its ancient principles.
 Consequently, the katharevoussa language was created.
 It was however deemed as the language of the educated and only really used at official events, in education and religion, whilst the dimotiki language continued to be used in everyday life by the working class.
-This division led to political and social issues with many of the population believing the katharevoussa was a way of stopping the working class having access to an education.
-It was only in 1976 that the issues were rectified with the decision that the dimotiki language was to be the formal language of Modern Greece.
+This division led to political and social issues with many of the population believing the katharevoussa was a way of preventing the working class from having access to education.
+It was only in 1976 that the issues were rectified with the dimotiki language declared as the formal language of Modern Greece.

 Greece has seen an economic downturn in recent years and growth still remains unsettled due to high dependency on imports and the relatively low value of exports.
-However, the manufacturing sector has overtaken agriculture in terms of GDP.
-Other sectors include the service sector, tourism, chemicals, metal products and mining.
+Key industries which prevail in Greece include: